Ireland: Kingdom of Ireland

 A 16th-century perception of Irish women and girls, illustrated in the manuscript "Théâtre de tous les peuples et nations de la terre avec leurs habits et ornemens divers, tant anciens que modernes, diligemment depeints au naturel".
 Painted by Lucas d'Heere in the 2nd half of the 16th century.
 Preserved in the Ghent University Library.

-The title of King of Ireland was re-created in 1542 by Henry VIII, the then King of England, of the Tudor dynasty.
+The title of King of Ireland was re-created in 1542 by Henry VIII, King of England, of the Tudor dynasty.
 English rule was reinforced and expanded in Ireland during the latter part of the 16th century, leading to the Tudor conquest of Ireland.
 A near-complete conquest was achieved by the turn of the 17th century, following the Nine Years' War and the Flight of the Earls.

 This control was consolidated during the wars and conflicts of the 17th century, including the English and Scottish colonisation in the Plantations of Ireland, the Wars of the Three Kingdoms and the Williamite War.
-Irish losses during the Wars of the Three Kingdoms (which, in Ireland, included the Irish Confederacy and the Cromwellian conquest of Ireland) are estimated to include 20,000 battlefield casualties.
-200,000 civilians are estimated to have died as a result of a combination of war-related famine, displacement, guerrilla activity and pestilence throughout the war.
+During the Irish Confederate Wars (1641–1653), Ireland experienced a catastrophic demographic collapse.
+Modern estimates suggest that approximately 20,000–30,000 soldiers died in combat, while an estimated 200,000 to over 300,000 civilians perished from war-related famine, disease, and displacement, with some contemporary estimates, such as those by Sir William Petty, suggesting even higher mortality figures.
 A further 50,000 (Note: Numbers vary, from a low of 12,000.
 Giovanni Battista Rinuccini wrote 50,000, T. N. Burke said 80,000 to 100,000.) were sent into indentured servitude in the West Indies.
-Physician-general William Petty estimated that 504,000 Catholic Irish and 112,000 Protestant settlers died, and 100,000 people were transported, as a result of the war.
+Petty estimated that 504,000 Catholic Irish and 112,000 Protestant settlers died, and 100,000 people were transported, as a result of the war.
 If a prewar population of 1.5 million is assumed, this would mean that the population was reduced by almost half.

 The religious struggles of the 17th century left a deep sectarian division in Ireland.
 Religious allegiance now determined the perception in law of loyalty to the Irish King and Parliament.
 After the passing of the Test Act 1672, and the victory of the forces of the dual monarchy of William and Mary over the Jacobites, Roman Catholics and nonconforming Protestant Dissenters were barred from sitting as members in the Irish Parliament.
-Under the emerging Penal Laws, Irish Roman Catholics and Dissenters were increasingly deprived of various civil rights, even the ownership of hereditary property.
+Under the Penal Laws, Irish Roman Catholics and Dissenters were increasingly deprived of civil rights and the ownership of hereditary property.
 Additional regressive punitive legislation followed in 1703, 1709 and 1728.
 This completed a comprehensive systemic effort to materially disadvantage Roman Catholics and Protestant Dissenters while enriching a new ruling class of Anglican conformists.
 The new Anglo-Irish ruling class became known as the Protestant Ascendancy.